lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 Step 1.
 Query the DP0.2 Object catalog
 ======================================

 1.1.
-Next to “LSST DP0.2 DC2 Tables”, choose the Table Collection to be “dp02_dc2_catalogs” (left drop-down menu) and the Table to be “dp02_dc2_catalogs.Object” (right drop-down menu).
+Click on "DP0.2 Catalogs" tab at the top, ensure Table Collection is set to “dp02_dc2_catalogs” (left drop-down menu) and the Table is set to “dp02_dc2_catalogs.Object” (right drop-down menu).

 1.2.
 Under “Enter Constraints”, select the box to the left of “Spatial”.
-For “Coords or Obj Name”, use the coordinates “60, -35”.
+For “Coordinates or Object Name”, use the coordinates “60, -35”.
 Next to “Radius”, from the drop down menu choose “arcseconds” and then enter “120”.

 1.3.
 In the table on the right, under “Output Column Selection and Constraints”, select “coord_ra”, “coord_dec”, “detect_isPrimary”, “g” “r” and “i_calibFlux”.
 Click on the filter icon to show only the selected columns.